brunosan/cv/index.md

 ## Work Experience ##
-**MaBox, Washington DC** (2013-present)
+**MapBox, Washington DC** (2013-present)
  >Chief Scientist.

->MapBox is a full-service cloud-based open mapping platform.
+>[MapBox](http://mapbox.com) is a full-service cloud-based open mapping platform.
 As Chief Scientist I´m a key part of the Satellite team and a major role on our big data projects across the company.

 **Global Adaptation Institute, Washington DC** (2011-2013)
  >Director of Science and Technology.